Skip to main content

 enabled: true

-This single setting automatically:
+This setting automatically:

 • Downloads and installs the GPUSD package on compute nodes at startup.